 Potential problems with no Checklist

 Creative businesses, graphic designer, web design, freelance, service business, etc. will all be familiar with something called “scope creep”.
 This is where the client constantly asks for more and more which they feel they need or deserve as part of their service.

 Scope creep will affect your hourly rate or income overall as the more time you spend the more watered down your quote becomes.
-It also cuts into time you could be working on other clients or generating new clients.
+It also cuts into the time you could be working on other clients or generating new clients.
 Lastly and worst of all is that the client may be so terrible that you have to chase them for the payment for your services.
-Remember that by having clients that are not your ideal clients will hurt your business in many ways.
+Remember that having clients that are not your ideal clients will hurt your business in many ways.

 These non-ideal clients are potentially harmful to your business.
-They may drop you at the last minute or leave a bad review because you didn’t meet their overstitching demands.
+They may drop you at the last minute or leave a bad review because you didn’t meet their overstretching demands.
 The final result may not be something that you are proud of as a business.